Global variables

 Under the hood, global variables in FunC are stored in the c7

-In FunC, you can omit the type of global variable.
+In FunC, you can omit the type of a global variable.
 In this case, the compiler determines the type based on how the variable is used.
 For example, you can rewrite the previous program like this:

 global op;